kaicataldo/wp-calypso/packages/composite-checkout/README.md

 This step contains various form fields to collect billing contact information from the customer.

 The billing information may be automatically filled based on data retrieved from the server.
 If the billing address is set or changed during this step, the updated address will be used for the checkout.
-However, as a side effect, the optional `onChangeBillingContact` prop will be called with the updated address object so that the parent component can take any necessary actions like updating the line items and total.
+However, as a side effect, the event handler passed to `usePaymentState` can be used so that the parent component can take any necessary actions like updating the line items and total.

 ![billing details step](https://raw.githubusercontent.com/Automattic/wp-calypso/add/wp-checkout-component/packages/composite-checkout/doc-asset/billing-step.png 'Billing Details Step')